Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

     - To use distributed dynamics both to confer stability on each representation in the face of noise and to optimize the filling of the representation space.
 - We propose that the olfactory bulb (OB) actively transforms a distributed, multidimensional, afferent input into a compact and easily recalled representation.
 - In zebrafish, we found that spatiotemporal patterning results in a rapid decorrelation of odor representations.
-- Decorrelation: that the overlap between the representations of related odors decreases over time.
+- *Decorrelation*: that the overlap between the representations of related odors decreases over time.
 - However, representation size, on average, remained constant.
 - Early epochs offered reliable clues for odor classification; later ones allowed for precise stimulus identification.
 - Each odor is represented by a constantly changing assembly in which each active neuron both participates in the dynamics of others, and benefits from the global stability of the assembly, preventing large individual response deviations.